-What’s the first image that comes to your mind when you hear the name Norway?
-Probably, trolls and fjords, isn’t it?
+What's the first image that comes to your mind when you hear the name Norway?
+Probably, trolls and fjords, isn't it?
 To start uncovering this rather unknown beauty, we will start with an article about the most instagrammable places in Oslo - the capital of this northern country.
-Even though many people travel to Norway for hiking or enjoying winter activities, you should definitely reserve a few days for the city!
+Even though many people get their Norway visas and travel to Norway for hiking or enjoying winter activities, you should definitely reserve a few days for the city!
 Therefore I will give you a few useful hints on what to do in Oslo - hold tight and be ready to get taken over by the subtle charm and magnificent landscapes of this capital!

 Where is Oslo?